joshbrookstone/shopifyux/README.md

 An OMDB API Searcher that allows you to nominate up to five favorite movies

-Made for Shopify Winter 2021 Internship
+Made for the Shopify Winter 2021 Internship

 Hosted on Heroku: Visit [here](https://shopify-shoppies-ux.herokuapp.com/) to try the Shoppies App